tezos/tezos/docs/introduction/howto.rst

 This should produce three binaries:

 -  ``tezos-node``: the tezos daemon itself;
--  ``tezos-client``: a minimal command-line client;
+-  ``tezos-client``: a command-line client;
+-  ``tezos-admin-client``: a command-line administration tool for the node;
+-  ``tezos-alpha-baker``: a client and daemon to bake on the Tezos network;
 -  ``tezos-protocol-compiler``: a protocol compiler used for developing new version of the economic protocol.

 Currently Tezos is being developed for Linux only.
 It should work on macOS, but it has not been tested recently.
-A Windows port is in progress.
+A Windows port is feasible and might be developed in the future.

 Note that, when executing ``make build-deps``, OPAM will detect if required system dependencies are installed.
 However, it is not able to